knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

           --patch '{"data":{"ingress.class":"ambassador.ingress.networking.knative.dev"}}'
         ```

-    1. Fetch the External IP or CNAME:
+    1. Fetch the External IP address or CNAME by running the command:

         ```bash
         kubectl --namespace ambassador get service ambassador
         ```

         !!! tip
-            Save this to use in the `Configure DNS` section.
+            Save this to use in the [Configure DNS](#configure-dns) section below.

 === "Contour"

     The following commands install Contour and enable its Knative integration.

-    1. Install a properly configured Contour:
+    1. Install a properly configured Contour by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="net-contour",file="contour.yaml")}}
         ```
         <!-- TODO(https://github.com/knative-sandbox/net-contour/issues/11): We need a guide on how to use/modify a pre-existing install. -->

-    1. Install the Knative Contour controller:
+    1. Install the Knative Contour controller by running the command:
       ```bash
       kubectl apply -f {{ artifact(repo="net-contour",file="net-contour.yaml")}}
       ```

-    1. To configure Knative Serving to use Contour by default:
+    1. Configure Knative Serving to use Contour by default by running the command:
       ```bash
       kubectl patch configmap/config-network \
         --namespace knative-serving \